HD 164427

 This is an inactive G-type main-sequence star given a stellar classification of G0+V by Gray et al. (2006), although Evans et al. (1964) classified it as a subgiant star with luminosity class IV.
 It is 6.6 billion years old with 1.125 times the mass of the Sun and 1.40 times the Sun's radius.
 The star is somewhat over-luminous for its class, radiating 2.33 times the Sun's luminosity from its photosphere at an effective temperature of 5,876 K.

+Companions

 In 2001, a brown dwarf candidate companion was announced by Anglo-Australian Planet Search program.
 It was detected by the Doppler velocity technique with an echelle spectrograph attached to the 3.92m Anglo-Australian Telescope.
 A magnitude 12.60 companion star designated HD 164427 B lies at an angular separation of 28.90 arcsecond along a position angle of 336°, as of 2010.
 This is a suspected common proper motion companion with 52% of the Sun's mass and a physical separation of as much as 1090 AU.